What's New!

 Liutprand advanced towards Rome but at Sutri he was met by Pope Gregory II who convinced

-him to withdraw his troops: in this context the king donated to the pope the town of Sutri and other
+him to withdraw his troops: in this context the king donated to the Pope the town of Sutri and other

 under the formal rule of the pope.